seamplex/feenox/doc/tutorials/320-thermal/README.md

    ```{.feenox include="manufactured.fee"}
    ```

- * If any of a. b. or c. do depend on the temperature $T(\mathbf{x})$, then the problem is non-linear.
+ * If these conditions are not met, then the problem is non-linear.
-   FeenoX is able to detect this and will switch to a non-linear solver _automatically_.
+   FeenoX is able to detect this and will **automatically** switch to a non-linear solver.
    Why would the user need to tell the solver if the problem is linear or not?
+   If you think it through, it should be the other way round.
+And that is what FeenoX does.

- * We can trigger non-linearities by
+ * Non-linearities can be triggered by either

-    - adding a boundary conditions that depends on $T(\mathbf{x})$, such as radiation
+    - adding a boundary conditions that depends non-linearly on $T(\mathbf{x})$, such as radiation, and/or
-    - having a conductivity that depends on temperature, which is the case for most materials anyway
+    - having a conductivity that depends on temperature, which is the case for most materials anyway, and/or
-    - using heat sources that are temperature-dependent, where increasing $T$ decreases the source
+    - using heat sources that are temperature-dependent, where increasing $T$ decreases the source.

- * We can check that FeenoX could detect the non-linearities by passing `--snes_monitor` and/or `--snes_view` in the command line.
-Here, SNES means "Scalable Non-linear Equation Solvers" in PETSc's jargon.
-The `--snes_view` option will show some details about the solver.
-In linear problems, SNES is not used but the KSP (Krylov SubSpace solvers) framework is used instead.
-Therefore, if we used `--snes_view` in a linear problem then FeenoX will complain about an unused command-line option.
+ * We can check if FeenoX can detect the non-linearities by passing `--snes_monitor` and/or `--snes_view` in the command line.
+Here, [SNES](https://petsc.org/release/manual/snes/) means "Scalable Non-linear Equation Solvers" in PETSc's jargon.
+The `--snes_view` option shows some details about the solver.
+In linear problems, SNES is not used but the [KSP](https://petsc.org/release/manual/ksp/) (Krylov SubSpace solvers) framework is used instead.
+Therefore, if we used `--snes_view` in a linear problem then FeenoX would complain about an unused command-line option.

  * If, for some reason, the user does not want to have FeenoX to autodetect the non-linearities then she could force the problem type using either

-   a. the keywords `LINEAR` and `NON_LINEAR` in the `PROBLEM` definition, or
+   a. the keywords `LINEAR` and `NON_LINEAR` in the [`PROBLEM`](https://www.seamplex.com/feenox/doc/feenox-manual.html#problem) definition, or
-   b. the command-line options `--linear` and `--non-linear`.
+   b. the [command-line options](https://www.seamplex.com/feenox/doc/feenox-manual.html#invocation) `--linear` and `--non-linear`.

  * Different linear and non-linear solvers (and pre-conditioners) can be chosen either from the command line (e.g. `--snes_type=newtonls`) or from the `PROBLEM` definition (e.g. `NONLINEAR_SOLVER newtonls`).
   Check out the [FeenoX manual section for the keyword `PROBLEM`](https://www.seamplex.com/feenox/doc/feenox-manual.html#problem) for further details.
   FeenoX can have hard-coded PETSc options using the [`PETSC_OPTIONS` definition](https://www.seamplex.com/feenox/doc/feenox-manual.html#petsc_options) as well.

  * Finally we show how to solve transient problems, either